JavaScript is required

 • lists reports or assessments that have been done and are available to support inclusion planning.

-Early ABLES is a strengths and observation-based online assessment for learning tool, which supports early childhood educators to provide a more individualised learning experience for children aged two to five years with disabilities and/or developmental delay.
-Early ABLES reports should be referred in Section 1.2 if available.
-For further information, please visit Early Abilities Based Learning and Education Support (Early ABLES).(opens in a new window)
+Early ABLES is a strength and observation-based online assessment for learning tool, which supports early childhood educators to provide a more individualised learning experience for children aged two to five years with disabilities and/or developmental delay.
+Early ABLES reports should be referred to in Section 1.2 if available.
+For further information, please visit Early Abilities Based Learning and Education Support (Early ABLES)(opens in a new window).

 In 2021, Disability Inclusion was introduced - a package of reforms to provide extra support for children with disability in Victorian government schools.